sreese2k/post-install-config/README.md

 <img src="https://imgur.com/JRi2AYV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-<p>To manage ticket creation, we adjusted user settings.
-In user settings, we enabled registration requirements, ensuring only registered users can create tickets.
-This prevents spam and unauthorized requests while maintaining a secure support environment.
-Next, we added Agents (support staff) and Users (customers).
-In agents we add new to create Jane (SysAdmins) and John (Support) as our agents.
+<p>To control how users create tickets, we need to configure user settings.
+By navigating to the Admin Panel -> Settings -> User Settings, we can uncheck the option that allows unregistered users to create tickets.
+Instead, we enable the requirement for users to register and log in before submitting tickets.
+This prevents spam and ensures that every ticket is associated with a verified user, improving accountability and security.
+After setting up departments and permissions, we configure the Agents, who are responsible for working on tickets.
+Agents are added in the Admin Panel under the “Agents” section.
+For example, we might add Jane, who belongs to the SysAdmins department and specializes in handling infrastructure-related tickets, and John, who is part of the Support department and assists with general IT issues.
+Assigning agents to specific departments helps streamline ticket resolution and ensures expertise-based ticket assignment.
 </p>
 <br />